-After that click apply and ok to make save changes.
+After that click applies and ok to make save changes.
 Update the Group policy to take effect changes immediately. to do this press Win + R on run Type gpupdate / force and hit enter key.

 Continue After bypass TPM Error

-Now Again Come to BitLocker Drive Encryption Window and click BitLocker Drive Encryption.
+Now-Again Come to BitLocker Drive Encryption Window and click BitLocker Drive Encryption.
 This time you didn’t face any error and the setup wizard will start.
 Here when prompted to choose “How to unlock your drive at startup”, select the Enter a Password option or you can use a USB drive to Unlock the drive at startup.

 Here If you select Enter a password Every time you start the system you need to enter a password.
-And if select insert the USB drive every time you need to insert the USB drive to unlock the system.
+And if you select insert the USB drive every time you need to insert the USB drive to unlock the system.

 Create a password for Bitlocker

 Click the Enter a password option and Create a Password.
-(Choose a secure password consisting of big and small characters, numbers and special characters.
+(Choose a secure password consisting of big and small characters, numbers, and special characters.
 Make sure not to use the similar password you use for other accounts ) And type the same password on the Re-enter your password tab click next.